 Essentially, the power of psychology and human interaction is key; the ability to tap into how people think and why they remember what they do.
 Here are a few key questions worth considering:

-By mastering these questions will you be able to achieve the ultimate goal – successfully influencing group behaviour.
+By mastering these questions you will be able to achieve the ultimate goal – successfully influencing group behaviour.

 Influencing your audience